Accounting Standards Codification (ASC) Topic 606 is now effective for public companies, but are you applying it correctly?

-As your accounting team works to establish changes, it is important to remember that the SEC has the final say on how the new standard should be applied.
+As your accounting team works to establish changes, it is important to remember that the Securities and Exchange Commission (SEC) has the final say on how the new standard should be applied.
 As of March 31, 2018, 38 companies had received comment letters1 regarding ASC 6062 (containing an overall total of 64 comments on the topic).
 Eight of these companies were early adopters of the new standard.
 Looking at these comments can help you determine if your company is correctly complying with the ASC 606 implementation and disclosure requirements.

 This article will describe the main themes of the SEC’s commentary to give you a better idea of what to expect as you implement ASC 606.
 All the information referenced in this article comes from a study of SEC comments on ASC Topic 606 disclosures conducted by Connor Group.
 You can find the original study at the following link: ASC 606 Adoption Trends.

 The SEC’s 64 comments about companies’ disclosures under ASC 606 can be classified into three main types: (1) requests for pre-adoption companies to expand on their evaluation and implementation status, (2) technical comments for early adopters, and (3) requests for clarifications and minor corrections.
 The chart below illustrates the percent distribution of each comment type:

 The remainder of this article will discuss these three main types of comments and provide examples of specific letters that discuss ASC 606 implementation issues.

 Type 1: Requests for pre-adoption companies to expand evaluation and implementation status